$K$-Means and Gaussian Mixture Modeling with a Separation Constraint: A Dynamic Program for Separation-Constrained -Means

 and

 Then $I[i,m]$ is updated as the smallest minimizing index in \eqref{DP_sep} and $B[i,m]$ is updated as the smallest $j$ that satisfies $C[j,i] - C[T_j,j-1] \ge \delta$.

 \paragraph{Computational complexity} While the algorithm of \cite{wang2011ckmeans} has time complexity $O(N^2 K)$, our method has computational complexity $O(N^3 K)$.
 While this is true in the worst case, in practice the computational cost appears much lower as moving from $I[j-1, m-1]$ to $B[j-1, m-1]$ and stopping at the first value where the constraint is satisfied considers significantly fewer options than $N$.
 The upper bound for space complexity of this algorithm is $O(N^2 K)$ --- compared to $O(N K)$ for the algorithm of \cite{wang2011ckmeans}.
 This is due to the maintaining of the tensor $U$, but again, this is in the worst case, as in practice $U$ is very sparse (most of its coefficients are equal to the initial value $\beta$) and the space complexity is far below the upper bound.

 We are now ready to use \tabref{DP_sep_routine} to find the the optimal error sum of squares under \conref{separation} and find the corresponding optimal clustering using \tabref{DP_sep}.
+We note that the result $b$ of \tabref{DP_sep} is a vector indicating the index of each cluster's last datapoint.
+We also note that in \tabref{DP_sep_routine} there is the possibility that the minimum value of $p$ occurs at multiple locations; when this happens, we select the entry with the smallest location index.